stebaker92/Carfinance.Phoenix.Kata/README.md

-# Phoenix.Kata
+# Table Booking Kata

-A prototype application for a table booking system.
+A prototype application / kata for a table booking system.

 The API is written in node.js